J-81/GeneLab_Data_Processing-1/Amplicon/454-and-IonTorrent/README.md

 # GeneLab bioinformatics processing pipeline for 454 and IonTorrent amplicon sequencing data

 > **The document [`GL-DPPD-7106.md`](Pipeline_GL-DPPD-7106_Versions/GL-DPPD-7106.md) holds an overview and example commands for how GeneLab processes 454 and IonTorrent amplicon sequencing datasets.
 See the [Repository Links](#repository-links) descriptions below for more information.
 Processed data output files and a GeneLab data processing summary is provided for each GLDS dataset in the [GeneLab Data Systems (GLDS) repository](https://genelab-data.ndc.nasa.gov/genelab/projects).**
+>
+> Note: The exact processing commands and Amp454IonTor version used for specific GLDS datasets can be found in the *_processing_info.tar file under "Study Files" for each respective GLDS dataset in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects).

 ---